ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

     <td>Price</td>
     <td>get only</td>
     <td>decimal</td>
-    <td style="background-color: #FBEC5D">$8.50, plus an additional $0.75 for each additional slice beyond the default</td>
+    <td style="background-color: #FBEC5D">$8.50, plus an additional $0.75 for each additional pancake beyond the default</td>
   </tr>
   <tr>
     <td>Calories</td>
     <td>get only</td>
     <td>uint</td>
-    <td>64 per slice of french toast, plus 32 calories if syrup is included, 414 calories if whipped cream is included, and 89 calories if berries are included</td>
+    <td>64 per pancake, plus 32 calories if syrup is included, 414 calories if whipped cream is included, and 89 calories if berries are included</td>
   </tr>
   <tr>
     <td>SpecialInstructions</td>